PROTECTING CHILDREN takes first priority at Extreme Love Ministries

-Every life has value!
-Hope House provides the necessary counseling, education, medical, and daily care needs, to bring freedom and healing, so they can be redefined in their identity and purpose.
+Hope House provides the necessary counseling, education, medical, and daily-care needs.
+Our goal is to bring freedom and healing, so each child can be redefined in his or her God-given identity and purpose.

 Testimonies of children from Hope House.